NLB-G-Suite/portfolio/README.md

           This is an **ongoing work portfolio** with examples of past projects: coding repositories, videos, reproducible items...
           Most are things done in my spare time.
           Not everything is easy to reproduce or prepare.
-I will be keep adding things.
+          I will keep adding things.
 At your service for any collaboration, question, comment, etc.
+          Check other repositories aswell

           Thanks,